 House of Robert Bloomfield, President of Athens Manufacturing

-For thirty five years, Robert L. Bloomfield was the agent and controlling stockholder of the Athens Manufacturing Co., one of Athens’ oldest textile companies.
-Opened in 1833, and running with enslaved black and free white labor, Athens Manufacturing (also known as the Athens Factory) was one of the first active textile production mills in Athens, Georgia.
-It burned twice and flooded once in the first half of the nineteenth century.
+For thirty five years, Robert L. Bloomfield was the agent and controlling stockholder of the Athens Manufacturing Co., Athens’ oldest textile company.
+Opened in 1833, and running with enslaved black and free white labor, the Athens Cotton and Wool Factory (also known as Athens Manufacturing or the Athens Factory), was the first textile mill in Athens proper.
+It operated for 115 years, making it Athen's longest running mill too.
+It also had lots of bad luck.
+It burned twice and flooded once in the first half of the nineteenth century, at a time when you couldn't buy insurance for buildings.
 Rebuilt out of brick after the 1857 fire, the mill building is now part of the University of Georgia School of Social Work complex.
+Robert Bloomfield wasn't there at the building's start but he was arguably its most important manager.
 Arriving in Athens from New Jersey in 1849, Bloomfield sold ready-made clothes.
 In 1863, he bought out one of the mill’s investors and became its agent.
-Under his direction, Athens Manufacturing expanded.
-Bloomfield made a name for himself first as an active businessman in the region and then as a developer of Athens after the Civil War.
-The company prospered until Bloomfield used company funds to finance a city electrification scheme that drove the company into receivership in the 1890s.
-Bloomfield retired but the company continued.
+Under his direction, Athens Manufacturing expanded, helping to make Georgia the third most important producer of cotton cloth in the nation after Massachusetts and New Hampshire.
+As a transplanted northerner, Bloomfield was not permitted to serve in the Confederacy, but the mill sold cloth to the Confederacy, flannel for underwear, wool fabric for uniforms, and cotton "duck" for tents.
+Business boomed.
+In 1870, five years after the war ended, Athens Manufacturing purchased the Cook & Brother Confederate Armory and turned it into a second textile mill.
+Having made a name for himself as a businessman, Bloomfield got involved in developing Athens itself.
+That didn't go so well.
+Bloomfield used company funds to finance a city electrification scheme, which drove the company into receivership in the 1890s.
+In 1897 Bloomfield retired.
 Bloomfield’s house can be seen here at 365 Church Street.
 West of Church Street and east of Milledge Avenue, one can also find Bloomfield Street, named after the man himself.

 Backstory and Context